Kia Ora from New Zealand! I have so much to write about our trip, but for now, here is a quick story about bungy jumping.

 Having checked all attachments, and with a handshake to seal the deal,

 and was retrieved.

-I’m glad we stopped by to look around.
+I’m glad we made this little detour.
 No, I did not jump.